Ulls/serverless-on-kubernetes/README.md

 ```
 vagrant up
 ```
-There is a chance you might run into the dreaded Vagrant error "".
+There is a chance you might run into the dreaded Vagrant error stating it can't provision an IP address.
 If that's the case add a random IP address to your config.vm.network line: `config.vm.network "private_network", type: "dhcp", ip: "10.0.0.8"`

 Repeat these configuration steps starting at "Configure the CentOS VMs" to create the minions.
 Simply replace "master" with "minion1" and then repeat again with "minion2".